Wildhoney/Mocktail/README.md

 ## Configuration

-Setting up Mocktail is straightforward &ndash; with the easiest way being to have a bootstrap file that is loaded before your unit tests are run.
+Setting up Mocktail is straightforward &ndash; with the easiest way being to have a setup file that is loaded before your unit tests are run.

 > :page_facing_up: Setup.js